 - no at fault accidents within the past three years (or, for BC drivers, no more than one at fault accident if you have an ICBC safe driving discount of at least 35%);

-- no more than three traffic violations in the past five years;
+- no more than two traffic violations in the past three years;

 - no driving convictions under the Canadian Criminal Code or serious violations of any provincial driving legislation such as the Motor Vehicle Act.

 * People with out-of-province licences may be eligible to join Modo as long as they meet our driving requirements and provide the required documentation.
 If you have recently moved to BC, you will likely need to obtain a BC driver's licence unless you are exempted by ICBC's policies described here.
 If you have any questions about your eligibility to join Modo, please call our office and tell us about your situation.

 Modo requires two documents to show you meet our driving standard: your driving record and your claims history.